rampantdev/100-days-of-code/log.md

 #C
 Getting back into the swing of C, catching up on typecasting and strcpy etc.

+###INSERT ENTRY FROM WEEEKEND

+### Day xx May 28, 2017 - C pointers
+#C
+Spend time working through pointers again.
+Pointers are not fun.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)